bmolnar91/workbook/module_oop.md

 #### Difference between overloading and overriding?

 Static Binding or Early Binding:
-The binding which can be resolved at _compile time_ by compiler is known as static or early binding.
-The binding of _static_, _private_ and _final_ methods is compile-time.
-The reason is that the these method cannot be overridden and the type of the class is determined at the compile time. **Overloading** is also determined compile time.
+The binding that can be resolved at **compile time** is known as _static_ or _early binding_.
+The binding of _static_, _private_ and _final_ methods happens at compile-time.
+The reason is that the these method cannot be overridden and the type of the class is determined at the compile time.
+Method **overloading** is determined compile time.

 Dynamic Binding or Late Binding:
-When compiler is not able to resolve the call/binding at compile time, such binding is known as Dynamic or Late Binding. \*Method **overriding\*** is a perfect example of dynamic binding as in overriding both parent and child classes have same method and in this case the type of the object determines which method is to be executed.
+The binding that can only be resolved at **run time** is known as _dynamic_ or _late binding_.
+Method **overriding** is a perfect example of dynamic binding as in overriding both parent and child classes have same method and in this case the type of the object determines which method is to be executed.

 Differences:

 - Static binding happens at _compile-time_ while dynamic binding happens at _runtime_.
 - Binding of _private_, _static_ and _final_ methods always happen at compile time since these methods cannot be overridden.
-  When the method overriding is actually happening and the reference of parent type is assigned to the object of child class type then such binding is resolved during runtime.
+- overriding => static binding
-- The binding of **overloaded** methods is _static_ and the binding of **overridden** methods is _dynamic_.
+- overloading => dynamic binding

 #### What are the Object Oriented Principles?
 Explain the concepts with realistic examples!